 I recommend trying some classes at different studios so that you can feel out the vibe of each studio.

-After you have marketed yourself to the studio owner, they will usually request that you teach a demo class.
+After you have marketed yourself to the studio owner, resort manager or even convinced some friends to join you in an informal lesson, they will usually request that you teach a demo class.
 Your demo class is your golden opportunity to show the studio what makes your style unique and why you would be a great addition to the team!
 Make a super fun playlist and plan out your demo-class ahead of time so you don’t draw a blank if you start getting nervous!

 When you’re teaching your demo class, remember to be yourself and teach as naturally as you would in any other class so that everyone can get a feel for who you are.